KuligKamil/kuligkamil.github.io/_posts/2024-02-09-nothing-special.md

 # Nothing Special

-Perhaps at times, I may not achieve success, but the entirety of the journey embodies success.
+Perhaps at today, I may not achieved success, but the entirety of the journey embodies success.

 ## ideas
 * [pyspark] go deeper with lazy evaluation, pyspark